 Quality of Life: Other Perks on Air Force Bases

 At most bases, married airmen are given a choice of living in family housing or living off base at a place of their choosing with a monthly housing allowance.
+It is particularly appealing to airmen with small children, or who are starting a family.

 Airmen authorized to live off base at government expense and those who live in family housing receive a monthly food allowance, called BAS.
 Those who live in the dormitories do not normally receive this allowance but eat their meals for free in the on-base dining facilities (chow halls).

-All Air Force bases have a wide array of recreational activities both for airmen and their families, including rec centers, swimming pools, intramural sports and even the Green Knights motorcycle club on some bases.
+All Air Force bases have a wide array of recreational activities both for airmen and their families, including rec centers, swimming pools, intramural sports, and even the Green Knights motorcycle club on some bases.

 Families on Air Force Bases

-As with other branches of the military, when airmen are deployed on active duty, there are a whole host of amenities at Air Force bases to keep families safe and create a normal a day-to-day atmosphere.
+As with other branches of the military, when airmen are deployed on active duty, there are a whole host of amenities at Air Force bases to keep families safe and create a normal day-to-day atmosphere.